learn-co-curriculum/python-p4-chatterbox-lab/README.md

 $ npm start
 ```

+NOTE: If you get an error message about "Error: digital envelope
+routines::unsupported", type the following in your terminal:
+`export NODE_OPTIONS=--openssl-legacy-provider`, then try starting the client
+again.

 Then visit [http://localhost:3000](http://localhost:3000) in the browser and
 interact with the demo application to get a sense of its features.